Ramsey County Board delays homeless shelter lease to address security concerns, while continuing to express support

-The Ramsey County Board expressed strong support Tuesday morning for a plan to lease Bethesda Hospital and turn it into a homeless shelter, but delayed approval for a week to better address neighbors’ security concerns.
+The Ramsey County Board expressed strong support Tuesday for a plan to turn Bethesda Hospital into a homeless shelter, but delayed approval of the lease for a week to better address neighbors’ security concerns.

 Commissioners spoke about the urgent need for more shelter space with winter fast approaching.
 Nearly 400 people recently have been sleeping outside in St. Paul, which is said to be a record.